holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 npm run start
 ```

-### (Optional) Conductor config file changes
+### Conductor config file changes

-There are a few changes to the conductor config file, related to the removal of DPKI and other small changes.
+There are a few changes to the conductor config file, related to the removal of DPKI, the addition of the iroh network transport, and other small changes.
 This step is only relevant if you're working with hard-coded `conductor-config.yaml` files, such as when you're building executables with the [kangaroo-electron](https://github.com/holochain/kangaroo-electron) template.

 If you have a Kangaroo-based project, edit the `templates/conductor-config.yaml` file like this: